luyadev/luya-module-admin/UPGRADE.md

 ## from 4.x to 5.0

-+ Drop support for 7.x, minimum php version is now 8.0
++ Support for PHP 7.x has been discontinued.
+The minimum required PHP version is now 8.0.

 ## from 4.8 to 4.9